BryBon/p2BryceBond/README.md

 ![Image from my truck]()

   This dashboard has two main dial section seperated by an lcd panel and four minor dials.
 The far left dial is the tachometer.
 Right dial is the speedometer.
 The top four dial in order are oil pressure, coolant tempature, fuel level, and transmission tempature.
 Under the tachometer, there are the lights for the abs, the parking brake, the aribag indactor, and low tire pressure.
 The lights under the speedometer are the seatbelt warning, the check engine light, traction control, and traction control off.
 The center led panel has the ability to show fuel effencey and miles until empty, engine tempature, the pitch and yaw of the vehicle as well as what drive trains are doing work, and a limited amount of settings.
 To the upper left and right of the lcd panel are where the blinker lights are shown.
-Below the panel is where the  drive mode is shown.
+Below the panel is where the  drive mode is shown. the brightness of the lights can be changed by a dial and button to the left of the dashboard. the lcd panel is controlled by a directional pad on the steering wheel.

  Pros
- - Shows the engine temp
+ - Shows the engine temp as a dial and on the lcd panel
+ - fuel dial is near the top of the dash, letting the user glance at the dial and maintain more attention on the road

+Cons
+- missing warning light for things like low oil pressure for those that do not know what the dials mean
+- the two dials for coolant tempature and transmission tempature

+Picture is of my trucks dashboard taken by me

+###